Komoro, Nagano

 Komoro (小諸市, Komoro-shi) is a city located in Nagano Prefecture, Japan.
 As of 1 March 2019, the city had an estimated population of 42,489 in 18776 households, and a population density of 430 persons per km².
 Its total area is 98.55 sqkm.

 Geography

 Komoro is located in eastern Nagano Prefecture.
-The Chikuma River flows thorough the southern and western part of the city.
+The Chikuma River flows through the southern and western part of the city.
 Some extinct volcanic mountains are located between Komoro and neighboring Tsumagoi.
 The highest point in Komoro is Mt.
 Kurofu (ja).
 Its peak is 2404 m above sea level.
 The lowest point is 540 m.
 The old city center is at about 700 m.
 There are many slopes, so Komoro is known as a "hilly city" (坂の町).